18F/ED-Developer-Hub/pages/legacy.md

 ### _Under Construction_

-_This site is a pilot project.
-If you have feedback or questions, [let us know](https://github.com/18F/ED-Developer-Hub/issues)!_

 These earlier APIs from the Department of Education will be maintained for the indefinite future but will eventually be redundant with the new API program.